seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 #### Step 2.
 Replicate the Script[^readme-1]

-[^readme-1]: Please note thatb this public repository is for demonstration
+[^readme-1]: Please note that this public repository is for demonstration
     purposes.
 To review Winrock’s active audit repository used to replicate previous submissions of your program’s GHG assertions and emissions calculations, you may request access through the following link: